cwi-dis/cwipc/docs/registration.rst

 Inspect the result of this coarse calibration with ``cwipc view``, and make double-sure that the blue, red and green axes are pointing in the right direction (see image above).

+cwipc register other arguments
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The ``cwipc register`` command line utility is the swiss army knife to help you setup your cameras, but it is rather clunky at the moment.
+An interactive GUI-based tool will come at some point in the future.

+Use ``cwipc register --help`` to see all the command line options it has.
+For now, we will explain the most important ones only:

+- ``--nofloor`` will skip the floor registration step.
+- ``--nofine`` will skip the fine registration step.
+- ``--coarse`` will do the coarse registration step even if it has already been done before.
+- ``--no-aruco`` will do the coarse registration without using the Aruco marker.
+You will have to select the corners of the marker manually in the point cloud viewer window, using shift-click with the mouse, and in the right order.
+- ``--correspondence`` allows to override the fine registration maximum correspondence distance.
+- ``--help_algorithms`` will list the available algorithms for coarse and fine registration, and their parameters.
+You can specify the algorithm to use with ``--algorithm_analyzer``, ``--algorithm_coarse`` and ``--algorithm_fine``.
+- The ``--verbose`` option will show verbose output, and it will also bring up windows to show you the result of every step.
+Close the window (or press ``ESC`` with the window active) to proceed with the next step.
+- ``cwipc register`` without any arguments will try to do all of the needed steps (but it is unlikely to succeed unless you know exactly what you are doing).
+It will auto-capture frames, is it is unlikely to work unless you also pass ``--nograb`` and provide an image.
+- The ``--interactive`` option is an older step-by=-step version of `--guided.
+It will show you the point cloud currently captured.
+You can press ``w`` in the point cloud window to use this capture for your calibration step.
+If ``--rgb`` is also given you will be shown the captured RGB data, in a separate window.
+The ``--rgb_cw`` and ``--rgb_ccw`` options can be given to rotate the RGB images.

+  - In ``--interactive`` mode the ``cwipc register`` point cloud window works similar to the ``cwipc view`` window.
+So you can use left-mouse-drag to pan around the point cloud, right-mouse-drag to move up and down, scrollwheel to zoom. ``?`` will print some limited help on ``stdout``.

+So, with all of these together, using ``cwipc register --rgb --interactive`` may allow you to go through the whole procedure in one single step.